cr-workshop-exercises/centralized-workflow-exercise/desserts/banana-bread-biscuits.md

 ## Instructions
 - Mash the bananas
 - Mix until it‘s a slightly sticky dough
-- Slightly wet your hands and shape into cookies.
+- Slightly wet your hands and shape into cookies

-# Backing
-Bake at 175C for 15-17mins
+- Bake at 175C for 15-17mins